mantelisb/CICD-lecture/improvements.md

+# Improvements list
-Why Travis is needed?
+- Why Travis is needed?
-How CI/CD works is in the bank?
+- How CI/CD works is in the bank?